-The Company offers its customers a portfolio of products that include over 40 different TiO2 pigment grades under the Kronos trademark.
-Its major customers include domestic and international paint, plastics, decorative laminate and paper manufacturers.
-The Company ships TiO2 to its customers in either a powder or slurry form via rail, truck or ocean carrier.
-The Company and its agents and distributors primarily sell and provide technical services for its products in three major end-use markets: coatings, plastics and paper.
+The Company's Chemicals segment operates through Kronos.
+Kronos is a producer and marketer of titanium dioxide pigments (TiO2).
+TiO2 is used to impart whiteness, brightness and opacity to a range of products, including paints, plastics, paper, fibers and ceramics.
+Additionally, TiO2 is a component of everyday applications, such as coatings, plastics and paper, as well as many specialty products, such as inks, foods and cosmetics.
+It offers its customers a portfolio of products that include over 40 different TiO2 pigment grades under the Kronos brand.
+Its customers include domestic and international paint, plastics, decorative laminate and paper manufacturers.
+It ships TiO2 to its customers in either a powder or slurry through rail, truck or ocean carrier.
+The Company and its agents and distributors sell and provide technical services for its products in approximately three end use markets, which include coatings, plastics and paper.

-CompX's marine components unit manufactures and distributes stainless steel exhaust components, gauges, throttle controls, hardware and accessories for performance and ski/wakeboard boats.
+CompX's marine components unit manufactures and distributes stainless steel exhaust components, gauges, throttle controls, trim tabs, hardware and accessories for performance and ski/wakeboard boats.
 CompX's marine components unit has a facility in Neenah, Wisconsin and a facility in Grayslake, Illinois shared with its security products unit.
-Its products include original equipment and aftermarket stainless steel exhaust headers, exhaust pipes, mufflers and other exhaust components; gauges, such as global positioning system (GPS) speedometers and tachometers; controls, throttles, steering wheels and other billet aluminum accessories, and dash panels, light emitting diode (LED) lighting, rigging and other accessories.
+Its products include original equipment and aftermarket stainless steel exhaust headers, exhaust pipes, mufflers and other exhaust components; gauges, such as global positioning system (GPS) speedometers and tachometers; mechanical and electronic controls and throttles; steering wheels and other billet aluminum accessories, and dash panels, light-emitting diode (LED) lighting, wire harnesses and other accessories.

-The Company competes with E.I. du Pont de Nemours & Co.
-(Dupont), National Titanium Dioxide Company Ltd., Huntsman Corporation, Tronox Incorporated, EnergySolutions, Inc., US Ecology Inc. and Perma-Fix Environmental Services, Inc.
+The Company competes with The Chemours Company, National Titanium Dioxide Company Ltd., Huntsman Corporation, Tronox Incorporated, EnergySolutions, Inc., US Ecology Inc. and Perma-Fix Environmental Services, Inc.

 DALLAS TX 75240-2620